Exclusive: New evidence in special counsel probe may undercut Trump’s claim documents he took were automatically declassified | KRDO

 Exclusive: New evidence in special counsel probe may undercut Trump’s claim documents he took were automatically declassified

-Washington (CNN) — The National Archives has informed former president Donald Trump that it is set to hand over to special counsel Jack Smith 16 records which show Trump and his top advisers had knowledge of the correct declassification process while he was president, according to multiple sources.
+Washington (CNN) — The National Archives has informed former President Donald Trump that it is set to hand over to special counsel Jack Smith 16 records that show Trump and his top advisers had knowledge of the correct declassification process while he was president, according to multiple sources.

 In a May 16 letter obtained by CNN, acting Archivist Debra Steidel Wall writes to Trump, “The 16 records in question all reflect communications involving close presidential advisers, some of them directed to you personally, concerning whether, why, and how you should declassify certain classified records.”